 So even if you’re using the pull-out method, there’s a small chance that some sperm can get loose and cause a pregnancy.

 Normally, only a single one-celled sperm cell is allowed to fertilize one egg cell, resulting in the development of an embryo.
-After the first sperm breaks through a layer of proteins around the egg, this layer blocks more sperm from getting through.
+After the first sperm breaks through a layer of proteins around an egg, this layer blocks more sperm from getting through.

 This is a popular myth that’s probably been joked about constantly.
 But you’d have to ingest more than 100 ejaculates to see any nutritional benefit from it.

-While it’s true that semen is composed of ingredients like vitamin C, zinc, protein compounds, cholesterol and sodium, claiming sperm contributes to your daily nutritional value is false advertising.
+While it’s true that semen is composed of ingredients like vitamin C, zinc, protein compounds, cholesterol, and sodium, claiming sperm contributes to your daily nutritional value is false advertising.

 Plus, some people actually have allergic reactions to semen, so ingesting it isn’t always recommended.